Gain hands-on experience tackling the toughest business challenges

 Graduate having completed at least four client or commercialization projects.
 With four required experiential courses and the option to take more as electives, personalize your MBA with the experiential learning courses built for your career goals.
 Learn to manage projects at all levels including identifying your client’s biggest needs, creating the project scope, research, and implementation.

-In October 2021, Carey Business School was recognized Innovator Award for General Excellence from MBA Roundtable for its full-time MBA experiential learning curriculum.
+In October 2021, Carey Business School was recognized with the Innovator Award for General Excellence from the MBA Roundtable for its full-time MBA experiential learning curriculum.

 Core courses (required)

 Your experiential learning curriculum is built on three sequential steps: bring the field to the classroom, takes the classroom to the field, and drive innovations to market.
 As you gain skills and experience, your courses grow with you, presenting increasingly challenging scenarios and opportunities.

 Big Data Consulting Project